jcordry/Mobile-App-Dev-Reference/README.md

 For your milestones, you want to might have:

 1. Your form from week 3.
-   - Potentially include some API:
+   - Potentially include some API.
+Here is where you can find some API:
      - [rapidAPI](https://rapidapi.com/)
      - [apiman](https://www.apiman.io/)
      - [cloudrail](https://cloudrail.com/)